President of Ireland: Evolving role

+Mode of selection and term of office

+Election

-The president is directly elected by secret ballot using the instant-runoff voting, the single-winner analogue of the Single Transferable Vote.
+The president is directly elected by secret ballot using the instant-runoff voting, the single-winner analogue of the single transferable vote.
 Under the Presidential Elections Act, 1993 a candidate's election formally takes place in the form of a 'declaration' by the returning officer.
 Where more than one candidate is nominated, the election is 'adjourned' so that a ballot can take place, allowing the electors to choose between candidates.
 A presidential election is held in time for the winner to take office the day after the end of the incumbent's seven-year term.
 In the event of premature vacancy, an election must be held within sixty days.

 Only resident Irish citizens aged eighteen or more may vote; a 1983 bill to extend the right to resident British citizens was ruled unconstitutional.

 Candidates must be Irish citizens and over 35 years old.
-There is a discrepancy between the English- and Irish-language texts of Article 12.4.1º.
+There is a discrepancy between the English- and Irish-language texts of Article 12.4.1°.
 According to the English text, an eligible candidate "has reached his thirty-fifth year of age", whereas the Irish text states "ag a bhfuil cúig bliana tríochad slán (has completed his thirty-five years)".
 Because a person's thirty-fifth year of life begins on their thirty-fourth birthday, this means there is a year's difference between the minimum ages as stated in the two texts.
-However, the Irish version of the subsection prevails in accordance with the rule stated in Article 25.5.4º.
+However, the Irish version of the subsection prevails in accordance with the rule stated in Article 25.5.4°.
 Various proposals have been made to amend the Constitution so as to eliminate this discrepancy.
 The 29th government introduced the Thirty-fifth Amendment of the Constitution (Age of Eligibility for Election to the Office of President) Bill 2015 to reduce the age of candidacy from 35 to 21, which was put to referendum in May 2015; the bill was heavily defeated, with approximately 73% of voters voting against.

 Presidents can serve a maximum of two terms, consecutive or otherwise.
 They must be nominated by one of the following: